-- Mechanical plant and noise from commercial tenancies are to comply with regulations 7 & 8 at neighbouring properties and noise sensitive parts of this development; and - Noise during construction is to comply with regulation 13.
+- Mechanical plant and noise from the commercial tenancy are to comply with regulations 7 & 8 at neighbouring properties and noise sensitive parts of this development; and - Noise during construction is to comply with regulation 13.

 Each of these regulations as well as other relevant parts are explained in detail in Section 2.1.1 to Section 2.1.4.